getappbox/AppBox-iOSAppsWirelessInstallation/Pods/ObjectiveDropboxOfficial/README.md

 # Dropbox for Objective-C

+## If you’re integrating with Dropbox on iOS or macOS, please take a few moments to fill out this survey to help us understand your needs better: https://forms.gle/etRxB3rDioF4SS6a6

 The Official Dropbox Objective-C SDK for integrating with Dropbox [API v2](https://www.dropbox.com/developers/documentation/http/documentation) on iOS or macOS.

 Full documentation [here](http://dropbox.github.io/dropbox-sdk-obj-c/api-docs/latest/).